This article will discuss:

 The Form I-797 Notice of Action is an official USCIS receipt of payment, Rejection, transfer, fingerprint, interview appointment sent by USPS mail.

-If you filed the application like for H4 EAD, you will receive i797C notice of action in your mail box.
+If you filed the application for H4 EAD, you will receive an i797C notice of action in your mailbox.

 i797 Notice of Action Types

-The same i797C form is sent for I140, H1B, H4 and other visa approvals too.
-This notification can have following Notice Types.
+The same i797C form is sent for I140, H1B, H4, and other visa approvals too.
+This notification can have the following Notice Types.

 - Receipt Notice: USCIS issues a receipt notice with receipt number to use for tracking on USCIS website.
 An example i797C notice of receipt for i539 (H4) application is given below.

 - Rejection Notice: USCIS returns your application as it has incomplete information or incorrect payment.

 - Transfer Notice: USCIS case transfer to other USCIS service center.
 We see this normally happen with H1B case transfers to other centers to reduce workload at California service center.